jing-xiang/psychosis/README.md

 The proposed solution is valuable because it provides an immersive, interactive, and educational experience.
 It uses VR to create a 3D environment where users can explore and interact with the world as if they were experiencing psychosis themselves.
 VR makes you feel like you’re actually in the environment, which helps you understand the experience better.
 It is interactive because you can touch objects, hear voices, and see hallucinations, which makes the experience feel real.
 It is also a controlled environment, so users can explore without fear or risk.

+The problem detected is that many people struggle to understand what it is like to live with hallucinations.
 When people understand the condition better, they’re more likely to be supportive and less judgmental.
 Feeling what it’s like to live with psychosis helps users connect with those who have the condition.
 The experience starts normal and slowly introduces distortions, so it’s not overwhelming.
 Users can interact with objects and people, triggering hallucinations and seeing how their actions affect the environment.

 ## Design Process